SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

 ### Unique External Sharing settings for SharePoint Embedded

 Admins can configure external sharing settings ONLY for SharePoint Embedded applications at the tenant level with the following commands.
-The external sharing features let users in your organization share content with people outside the organization (such as partners, vendors, clients, or customers), ensuring sensitive data is not accidentally shared with unauthorized users.
+The external sharing features let users in your organization share content with people outside the organization (such as partners, vendors, clients, or customers), ensuring sensitive data isn't accidentally shared with unauthorized users.

 ```powershell
 Set-SPOTenant -ContainerSharingCapability <ContainerSharingCapabilities>